-They have a two-way outer-leg zip, a comfortably soft elasticated waist with adjustable cord and – a clever touch – a cold-hands release button for the waist cord.
+They have a two-way outer-leg zip, a comfortably soft elasticated waist with an adjustable cord and – a clever touch – a cold-hands release button for the waist cord.

-There’s an outer hang-up loop at the back waist, and a little clip at the foot to clip the trouser hem to shoelaces.
+There’s an outer hang-up loop at the back waist, and a little clip at the foot to clip the trouser hem to the shoelaces.
 The knees are reinforced, though they don’t have pockets, and come only in Carbon colour.

 Musto BR1 Hi-back Trousers

 • Size: M

 • Fastenings: Zip fly with two snap buttons, a hook and bar closure